eBUS/adapter/base.en.md

 The base board represents the actual converter.
 It enables the communication for the eBUS daemon (ebusd) via UART connected to e.g. a Raspberry Pi or via WLAN directly.
+This base board is also available in an extended [variant for directly plugging onto a Raspberry Pi](raspberrypi.en).

 ### Construction